sorah/days/README.md

 ## Development status

-- Currently `master` branch is in active development (e.g. switching to Sequel from ActiveRecord)
+- Currently `master` branch is in active development, really unstable
   - Any documentation can easily be outdated.
   - See [v0.2.0](https://github.com/sorah/days/tree/v0.2.0) tree for the stable information.